 It's a hot summer day.
-The sun is glistening as it reflects from the city skyline You just got a delicious caramel frappuccino from the green coffee franchise and stroll through the city as the summer heat touches your skin.
+The sun is glistening as it reflects from the city skyline.
+You just got a delicious caramel frappuccino from the green coffee franchise and stroll through the city.
+The summer heat touches your skin.

-You can feel the cold in your hands and just as the sweatdrops find their way down your forehead, the condensed water from your cup cools your hands as it runs down between your index finger and thumb, promising a delicious cooling.
+You can feel the cold in your hands.
+Just as the sweat drops find their way down your forehead, the condensed water from your cup cools your hands.
+It runs down between your index finger and thumb, promising a delicious cooling.

 You guide the cup to your mouth to take a deep frappalicious sip and ...
 WHATS THAT?
 A SOGGY PAPER STRAW?!...

 Your day just got worse.
 How could they ruin your well deserved refreshment with that disgusting evil piece of paper?
 After all, that one straw doesn't make enough difference to destroy your frappuccino experience, right?

 Well, let's find out!

 In our new series "The Dirty Truth", we explore everyday items and the role they play in the big theme of pollution.

 Today: Plastic Straws.